 Have you just created your first podcast?
 Is it recorded, pieced together and ready to be shared with the entire world?
 Now comes the big question.
 How do I host and distribute my podcast?First, you’ll need to host your audio file so that it’s online.
-Then, as a second step, you’ll need to list it on platforms to make it visible to everyone.
-But how do you find your way in this jungle?
+Then, as a second step, you’ll need to distribute it on platforms to make it visible to everyone.
+But how do you find your way in this podcast jungle?
 We’ll tell you.

 Host a podcast for free